 Fourthly, I’ll come full circle back to the burgers and this time give you beaded hot dogs.
 Believe it or not, this is another Peyote stitch pattern.
 You could be forgiven for not spotting this, but the shaping for these hot dogs is still created with tubular and circular Peyote.
 The pattern is made using delica beads and gives you the precise colouring so that your beaded hot dogs will look like the real thing.
 These measure about 2″ in length, so will certainly work well for necklaces, but could also be turned into earrings if you like to make a statement!

 Lastly, I’m leaving Western fast food behind and moving over to Asia.
-The idea for this Sushi necklace came from the beads themselves.
+The idea for this beads themselves.
 Stitching Peanut (or Farfalle) beads together, I found myself thinking of rice.
 Now rice comes in many dishes, but somehow Sushi sprang to mind.
 This beading pattern uses several different types of beads to create the sushi textures.
 Delica beads guarantee the colouring remains accurate for the salmon and the seaweed wrapping.
 The peanut beads give the rice texture.
 You are going to be working in a number of techniques to make the necklace, so I would recommend this project for more advanced beaders.
 The sushi necklace is a classic shape, but will give you a real talking point!